jesper-persson/flight-simulator/README.md

 # Flight Simulator
 This is a flight simulator written in C++ with OpenGL.
-I created this projected to learn more about graphic programming.

 ## Techniques used in this project
 - Terrain generation with diamond-square algorithm
 - Splat maps
-- Diffuse lighting
+- Diffuse lighting / specular lighting
-- Normal mapping
+- Normal mapping (although not in use in current game scene)

-## To add
-- Shadows using depth buffer
-- Displacement maps
-- Post processing shader
 - Particle system
-- Sky box (using cube map)
+- Skybox

 ## Disclaimer
 - None of the 3d models were modelled by me